sharife/goldenthread-v2/site/content/_index.md

     link: https://goldenthread.org/productions/new-threads-reading-series/
     text: >-
-      After a 3 year hiatus, our highly anticipated new play development series is back with three plays-in-process!
-Back in a special hybrid format, the readings are free and open to the public, all accessible via digital live-stream with limited in person tickets available to join live at Potrero Stage!
-This year’s line-up includes a very special digital opening docudrama event curated by Sahar Assaf,  the first full-read of our three commissioned Resident Artist playwrights' collaborative Triptych, and acclaimed Brooklyn-based actress and writer Leslie Kalarchian.
+      After a 3 year hiatus, our highly anticipated new play development series is back!
+Presented in a special hybrid format, the readings are free and open to the public, all accessible via digital live-stream with limited in person tickets available to join live at Potrero Stage!
+This year’s line-up includes a very special digital opening event curated by Sahar Assaf,  the first full-read of our three commissioned Resident Artist playwrights' collaborative Triptych, and a play by acclaimed Brooklyn-based actress and writer Leslie Kalarchian.

       ***Find Out More Below!***